Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### BackupCode

-To use Backupcode as a passwordless login, you need to configure Backupcode physical verification first.
+To use Backupcode for passwordless login, you need to configure Backupcode physical verification first.

 #### Configure BackupCode